zdravkov/kendo-docs/api/dataviz/diagram/layout.md

         underneathHorizontalOffset: 50,
         underneathVerticalSeparation: 20
     });

+- **horizontal** - *layered layout* specific subtype.
+The preferred direction of the links is horizontal.
+- **vertical** - *layered layout* specific subtype.
+The preferred direction of the links is vertical.

 ###horizontalSeparation `Number` *(default: 90)*

 Either the distance between the siblings if the tree is up/down or between levels if the tree is left/right.
 In *tipOver tree layout* this setting is used only for the direct children of the root